skyvers/skyve-dev-guide/_pages/building-applications.md

 Start your wildfly server.

 Right click your project in the server tree and publish - Skyve will automatically create all the tables your database needs for you.
-Your project properties json file includes a bootstrap user - this is a user credential which will be automatically injected into your database so you can log in.
-Note that the bootstrap user is disabled if you're in a production environment, it's only for getting started.
+Your project properties `.json` file includes a bootstrap user - this is a user credential which will be automatically injected into your database so you can log in.
+Note that the bootstrap user is disabled if you're in a production environment (i.e. if the setting is environment `identifier: null`) - the bootstrap user is only for getting started.

 Once your project is running, go to your local context and login in.